-IFRS 12 Disclosures of Interests in Other Entities
+IFRS 12 Disclosures of Interests in Other Entities (effective for financial years beginning on or after 1 January 2014).

 IFRS 12 combines the disclosure requirements for an entity's interests in subsidiaries, joint arrangements, investments in associates and structured entities into one comprehensive disclosure standard.
 A number of new disclosures also will be required such as disclosing the judgments made to determine control over another entity.